-If you have been falsely accused of Child Abuse, it is essential that you hire a Houston Child Abuse Lawyer who specializes in these types of cases to protect your legal rights.
+If you have been falsely accused of Child Abuse, it is essential that you hire a Houston Child Abuse Lawyer who focuses on these types of cases to protect your legal rights.
 A conviction for Child Abuse can lead to serious legal consequences, including the loss of your right to be around children, the loss of the right to be with your own children, and time in jail.
 A conviction for Child Abuse charges can also lead to more personal consequences like embarrassment and a life-long label as a child abuser.
 Courts, as well as the public, are generally eager to convict and punish an individual who is responsible for exposing a child to abuse.
 A child’s testimony may have the ability to sway the outcome of a trial, even if their testimony is not accurate.
-Houston Criminal Lawyer Charles Johnson specializes in effectively and successfully defending his clients against Child Abuse charges.
+Houston Criminal Lawyer Charles Johnson focuses on effectively and successfully defending his clients against Child Abuse charges.

 What is Child Abuse?

 According to Chapter 261 of the Family Code (recodified in 1995), child abuse is an act or omission that endangers or impairs a child ‘s physical, emotional or mental health and development.
 Child abuse may take the form of physical or emotional injury, sexual abuse, sexual exploitation, physical neglect, medical neglect, or inadequate supervision.

 The law specifically excludes “reasonable” discipline by the child’s conservator, parent, or guardian; corporal punishment is not in itself abusive under the law.
 An act or omission is abusive only if “material and observable impairment” occurs as a result, or if it causes “substantial harm,” or exposes the child to risk of substantial harm.